History Files

 Ancient Mesopotamia

-The fall of Sumerian civilisation circa 2004 BC left a vacuum that lasted for about a century.
-Conflict and chaos in Mesopotamia were eventually overcome as the Semitic-speaking Amorites, who had inherited much of their civilisation and culture from Sumer, began to rise in power and importance.
+The fall of Sumerian civilisation in the form of the 'Ur III' dynasty of Ur circa 2004 BC left a vacuum which lasted for about a century.
+Conflict and chaos in Mesopotamia were eventually overcome as the Semitic-speaking Amorites, who had inherited much of their own civilisation and culture from Sumer, began to rise in power and importance.

-(Information by Peter Kessler and from the John De Cleene Archive, with additional information from Unger's Bible Dictionary, Merrill F Unger (1957), and from Encyclopaedia Britannica (Eleventh Edition, Cambridge (England), 1910).)
+(Information by Peter Kessler and from the John De Cleene Archive, with additional information from Unger's Bible Dictionary, Merrill F Unger (1957), from Encyclopaedia Britannica (Eleventh Edition, Cambridge (England), 1910), from Mesopotamia: The Invention of the City, Gwendolyn Leick (Penguin Books, 2001), and from External Links: Ancient Worlds, and The Sumerian Kings List, J A Black, G Cunningham, E Fluckiger-Hawker, E Robson, & G Zólyomi ('List 2' of Sumerian rulers, available via the Electronic Text Corpus of Sumerian Literature, Oxford, 1998).)

 c.2004 - 1900 BC